ravendb/bootcamp/src/Unit-2/lesson4/README.md

 ## Excercise: Employee of the month

-In the Northind, we have employees and orders.
-I this excercise you will create and index thet will select the "Employee of the Month", which will be the employee with the most sales in a particular month.
+In Northind, we have employees and orders.
+In this excercise you will create an index that will select the "Employee of the Month", which will be the employee with the most sales in a particular month.

-This exercise picks up right where previous one left off.
+This exercise picks up right where the previous one left off.

 ### Step 1: Write the model classes